bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/thesciencestudy.md

 grave
 </details>

-This password was found in the [music player](../website/website#website-songs).
-The song Wrist has an anagram for the password in the song information.
+This password was found in the [music player](../website/website-songs).
+The song Wrist used to have an anagram for the password in the song information in the [old version of the dashboard](../website/website-v1).

 ***